 Air fryer sheets are available on Amazon.

-A few days after I cooked the yellowtail, shown above, I went to the fish store and got a fresh fillet of mutton snapper.
+A few days after I cooked the yellowtail, I went to the fish store and got some mutton snapper.
 Mutton snapper is thicker than yellowtail and it's sweet.
-When you get the opportunity, you must try it!
+If you ever get the opportunity, you must try it!

 It's not always available, so I took two pounds.
 One pound went in the freezer and I cooked the second pound in my air fryer, just like the yellowtail.